 BE 4999 Honors Thesis/Project

 BE 5950/6910 Independent Study

 BE 6090/1 Department Seminar

 BE 6062 Biomedical Engineering Literature Survey

 BE 6480 Biomechanics Seminar

 BE 6464 Cardiac Electrophysiology and Biophysics Seminar

 BE 6900 Special Topics

 BE 6930 Special Project

 MSE 2160 Elements of Materials Science and Engineering

 Take MSE 2010 instead (Introduction to Materials Science & Engineering)

 MSE 2170 Elements of Materials Science and Engineering

 Take MSE 2010 instead (Introduction to Materials Science & Engineering)

 ME 5960 Project Management

 PHYS 3110 Physics of the Human Body I

 PHYS 3111 Physics of the Human Body II

+PHYS 2015 and 2025 Physics I/II Labs (take the Engineering and Sciences versions

+PHYS 2215/2225 instead).

 Language training courses

-students may take these courses for track credit only if they otherwise have adequate numbers of hours but need to achieve the required number of college hours.
+\ students may take these courses for track credit only if they otherwise have adequate numbers of hours but need to achieve the required number of college hours.

-Special topics class may count for track electives depending on the type and structure of the course.
+\\ Special topics class may count for track electives depending on the type and structure of the course.
 Please see the Major Advisor before taking a special topics class to determine its status.